oussema286/fordead_package/docs/user_guides/english/validation_tools/08_sensitivity_analysis.md

 - testing_directory : *str* : Directory where the results will be exported.
 - reflectance_path : *str* : Path of the csv file with extracted reflectance.
-- cloudiness_path : *str* : Path of a csv with the columns 'area_name','Date' and 'cloudiness', can be calculated by the [extract_cloudiness function](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/03_extract_cloudiness/).
 - args_to_test : *dict or str* : Either a dict where each key is any argument to functions mask_vi_from_dataframe, train_model_from_dataframe or dieback_detection_from_dataframe, and the values are list of values to test.
 All combinations will be tested.If a str is given, it is interpreted as the path to a text file where each line begins parameter name, then each value is separated with a space.
 See an example [here](https://gitlab.com/fordead/fordead_package/-/blob/master/docs/examples/ex_dict_vi.txt)
+- cloudiness_path : *str*, optional : Path of a csv with the columns 'area_name','Date' and 'cloudiness' used to filter acquisitions, can be calculated by the [extract_cloudiness function](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/03_extract_cloudiness/).
+Not used if None.
 - update_masked_vi : *bool*, optional : If True, updates the csv containing the vegetation for each acquisition with the columns 'period_id', 'state', 'predicted_vi', 'diff_vi' and 'anomaly'.
 Doesn't apply if 'overwrite = True'.
 The default is False.
 - overwrite : *bool*, optional : If False, complete results for each parameter combination are kept in a directory named after the ID of the iteration test.
 The default is True.
 - name_column : *str*, optional : The default is "id".